AsterAether/CharacterCustomizer/config_values.md

 * **LoaderLevelMoveSpeed:** Loader: The move speed per level your survivor gets
 * **LoaderLevelRegen:** Loader: The regen per level your survivor gets.
 * **SwingFistBaseMaxStock:** SwingFist: Maximum number of charges this skill can carry.
+* **SwingFistBaseMaxStock:** SwingFist: Maximum number of charges this skill can carry.
+* **SwingFistBaseMaxStock:** SwingFist: Maximum number of charges this skill can carry.
+* **SwingFistBaseMaxStock:** SwingFist: Maximum number of charges this skill can carry.
 * **SwingFistBaseRechargeInterval:** SwingFist: How long it takes for this skill to recharge after being used.
+* **SwingFistBaseRechargeInterval:** SwingFist: How long it takes for this skill to recharge after being used.
+* **SwingFistBaseRechargeInterval:** SwingFist: How long it takes for this skill to recharge after being used.
+* **SwingFistBaseRechargeInterval:** SwingFist: How long it takes for this skill to recharge after being used.
 * **SwingFistBeginSkillCooldownOnSkillEnd:** SwingFist: Whether or not the cooldown waits until it leaves the set state
+* **SwingFistBeginSkillCooldownOnSkillEnd:** SwingFist: Whether or not the cooldown waits until it leaves the set state
+* **SwingFistBeginSkillCooldownOnSkillEnd:** SwingFist: Whether or not the cooldown waits until it leaves the set state
+* **SwingFistBeginSkillCooldownOnSkillEnd:** SwingFist: Whether or not the cooldown waits until it leaves the set state
 * **SwingFistCanceledFromSprinting:** SwingFist: Sprinting will actively cancel this ability.
+* **SwingFistCanceledFromSprinting:** SwingFist: Sprinting will actively cancel this ability.
+* **SwingFistCanceledFromSprinting:** SwingFist: Sprinting will actively cancel this ability.
+* **SwingFistCanceledFromSprinting:** SwingFist: Sprinting will actively cancel this ability.
 * **SwingFistIsBullets:** SwingFist: Whether or not it has bullet reload behavior
+* **SwingFistIsBullets:** SwingFist: Whether or not it has bullet reload behavior
+* **SwingFistIsBullets:** SwingFist: Whether or not it has bullet reload behavior
+* **SwingFistIsBullets:** SwingFist: Whether or not it has bullet reload behavior
 * **SwingFistIsCombatSkill:** SwingFist: Whether or not this is considered a combat skill.
+* **SwingFistIsCombatSkill:** SwingFist: Whether or not this is considered a combat skill.
+* **SwingFistIsCombatSkill:** SwingFist: Whether or not this is considered a combat skill.
+* **SwingFistIsCombatSkill:** SwingFist: Whether or not this is considered a combat skill.
 * **SwingFistMustKeyPress:** SwingFist: The skill can't be activated if the key is held.
+* **SwingFistMustKeyPress:** SwingFist: The skill can't be activated if the key is held.
+* **SwingFistMustKeyPress:** SwingFist: The skill can't be activated if the key is held.
+* **SwingFistMustKeyPress:** SwingFist: The skill can't be activated if the key is held.
 * **SwingFistNoSprint:** SwingFist: Whether or not the usage of this skill is mutually exclusive with sprinting.
+* **SwingFistNoSprint:** SwingFist: Whether or not the usage of this skill is mutually exclusive with sprinting.
+* **SwingFistNoSprint:** SwingFist: Whether or not the usage of this skill is mutually exclusive with sprinting.
+* **SwingFistNoSprint:** SwingFist: Whether or not the usage of this skill is mutually exclusive with sprinting.
 * **SwingFistRechargeStock:** SwingFist: How much stock to restore on a recharge.
+* **SwingFistRechargeStock:** SwingFist: How much stock to restore on a recharge.
+* **SwingFistRechargeStock:** SwingFist: How much stock to restore on a recharge.
+* **SwingFistRechargeStock:** SwingFist: How much stock to restore on a recharge.
 * **SwingFistRequiredStock:** SwingFist: How much stock is required to activate this skill.
+* **SwingFistRequiredStock:** SwingFist: How much stock is required to activate this skill.
+* **SwingFistRequiredStock:** SwingFist: How much stock is required to activate this skill.
+* **SwingFistRequiredStock:** SwingFist: How much stock is required to activate this skill.
 * **SwingFistShootDelay:** SwingFist: Time between bullets for bullet-style weapons
+* **SwingFistShootDelay:** SwingFist: Time between bullets for bullet-style weapons
+* **SwingFistShootDelay:** SwingFist: Time between bullets for bullet-style weapons
+* **SwingFistShootDelay:** SwingFist: Time between bullets for bullet-style weapons
 * **SwingFistStockToConsume:** SwingFist: How much stock to deduct when the skill is activated.
+* **SwingFistStockToConsume:** SwingFist: How much stock to deduct when the skill is activated.
+* **SwingFistStockToConsume:** SwingFist: How much stock to deduct when the skill is activated.
+* **SwingFistStockToConsume:** SwingFist: How much stock to deduct when the skill is activated.
+# Croco
+* **CrocoBaseAcceleration:** Croco: The base acceleration of your survivor
+* **CrocoBaseArmor:** Croco: The base armor of your survivor
+* **CrocoBaseAttackSpeed:** Croco: The base attack speed of your survivor
+* **CrocoBaseCrit:** Croco: The base crit chance of your survivor
+* **CrocoBaseDamage:** Croco: The base damage of your survivor
+* **CrocoBaseJumpCount:** Croco: The base jump count of your survivor
+* **CrocoBaseJumpPower:** Croco: The base jump power of your survivor
+* **CrocoBaseMaxHealth:** Croco: The base health of your survivor
+* **CrocoBaseMaxShield:** Croco: the base max shield of you survivor
+* **CrocoBaseMoveSpeed:** Croco: The base move speed of your survivor
+* **CrocoBaseRegen:** Croco: The base regen of your survivor
+* **CrocoLevelArmor:** Croco: The armor per level your survivor gets
+* **CrocoLevelAttackSpeed:** Croco: The attack speed per level your survivor gets
+* **CrocoLevelCrit:** Croco: The crit chance per level your survivor gets
+* **CrocoLevelDamage:** Croco: The damage per level your survivor gets
+* **CrocoLevelJumpPower:** Croco: The jump power per level your survivor gets
+* **CrocoLevelMaxHealth:** Croco: The max health per level your survivor gets.
+* **CrocoLevelMaxShield:** Croco: The max shield per level your survivor gets
+* **CrocoLevelMoveSpeed:** Croco: The move speed per level your survivor gets
+* **CrocoLevelRegen:** Croco: The regen per level your survivor gets.
+* **SlashBaseMaxStock:** Slash: Maximum number of charges this skill can carry.
+* **SlashBaseMaxStock:** Slash: Maximum number of charges this skill can carry.
+* **SlashBaseMaxStock:** Slash: Maximum number of charges this skill can carry.
-* **ThrowPylonBaseMaxStock:** ThrowPylon: Maximum number of charges this skill can carry.
+* **SlashBaseMaxStock:** Slash: Maximum number of charges this skill can carry.
+* **SlashBaseRechargeInterval:** Slash: How long it takes for this skill to recharge after being used.
+* **SlashBaseRechargeInterval:** Slash: How long it takes for this skill to recharge after being used.
+* **SlashBaseRechargeInterval:** Slash: How long it takes for this skill to recharge after being used.
-* **ThrowPylonBaseRechargeInterval:** ThrowPylon: How long it takes for this skill to recharge after being used.
+* **SlashBaseRechargeInterval:** Slash: How long it takes for this skill to recharge after being used.
+* **SlashBeginSkillCooldownOnSkillEnd:** Slash: Whether or not the cooldown waits until it leaves the set state
+* **SlashBeginSkillCooldownOnSkillEnd:** Slash: Whether or not the cooldown waits until it leaves the set state
+* **SlashBeginSkillCooldownOnSkillEnd:** Slash: Whether or not the cooldown waits until it leaves the set state
-* **ThrowPylonBeginSkillCooldownOnSkillEnd:** ThrowPylon: Whether or not the cooldown waits until it leaves the set state
+* **SlashBeginSkillCooldownOnSkillEnd:** Slash: Whether or not the cooldown waits until it leaves the set state
+* **SlashCanceledFromSprinting:** Slash: Sprinting will actively cancel this ability.
+* **SlashCanceledFromSprinting:** Slash: Sprinting will actively cancel this ability.
+* **SlashCanceledFromSprinting:** Slash: Sprinting will actively cancel this ability.
-* **ThrowPylonCanceledFromSprinting:** ThrowPylon: Sprinting will actively cancel this ability.
+* **SlashCanceledFromSprinting:** Slash: Sprinting will actively cancel this ability.
+* **SlashIsBullets:** Slash: Whether or not it has bullet reload behavior
+* **SlashIsBullets:** Slash: Whether or not it has bullet reload behavior
+* **SlashIsBullets:** Slash: Whether or not it has bullet reload behavior
-* **ThrowPylonIsBullets:** ThrowPylon: Whether or not it has bullet reload behavior
+* **SlashIsBullets:** Slash: Whether or not it has bullet reload behavior
+* **SlashIsCombatSkill:** Slash: Whether or not this is considered a combat skill.
+* **SlashIsCombatSkill:** Slash: Whether or not this is considered a combat skill.
+* **SlashIsCombatSkill:** Slash: Whether or not this is considered a combat skill.
-* **ThrowPylonIsCombatSkill:** ThrowPylon: Whether or not this is considered a combat skill.
+* **SlashIsCombatSkill:** Slash: Whether or not this is considered a combat skill.
+* **SlashMustKeyPress:** Slash: The skill can't be activated if the key is held.
+* **SlashMustKeyPress:** Slash: The skill can't be activated if the key is held.
+* **SlashMustKeyPress:** Slash: The skill can't be activated if the key is held.
-* **ThrowPylonMustKeyPress:** ThrowPylon: The skill can't be activated if the key is held.
+* **SlashMustKeyPress:** Slash: The skill can't be activated if the key is held.
+* **SlashNoSprint:** Slash: Whether or not the usage of this skill is mutually exclusive with sprinting.
+* **SlashNoSprint:** Slash: Whether or not the usage of this skill is mutually exclusive with sprinting.
+* **SlashNoSprint:** Slash: Whether or not the usage of this skill is mutually exclusive with sprinting.
-* **ThrowPylonNoSprint:** ThrowPylon: Whether or not the usage of this skill is mutually exclusive with sprinting.
+* **SlashNoSprint:** Slash: Whether or not the usage of this skill is mutually exclusive with sprinting.
+* **SlashRechargeStock:** Slash: How much stock to restore on a recharge.
+* **SlashRechargeStock:** Slash: How much stock to restore on a recharge.
+* **SlashRechargeStock:** Slash: How much stock to restore on a recharge.
-* **ThrowPylonRechargeStock:** ThrowPylon: How much stock to restore on a recharge.
+* **SlashRechargeStock:** Slash: How much stock to restore on a recharge.
+* **SlashRequiredStock:** Slash: How much stock is required to activate this skill.
+* **SlashRequiredStock:** Slash: How much stock is required to activate this skill.
+* **SlashRequiredStock:** Slash: How much stock is required to activate this skill.
-* **ThrowPylonRequiredStock:** ThrowPylon: How much stock is required to activate this skill.
+* **SlashRequiredStock:** Slash: How much stock is required to activate this skill.
+* **SlashShootDelay:** Slash: Time between bullets for bullet-style weapons
+* **SlashShootDelay:** Slash: Time between bullets for bullet-style weapons
+* **SlashShootDelay:** Slash: Time between bullets for bullet-style weapons
-* **ThrowPylonShootDelay:** ThrowPylon: Time between bullets for bullet-style weapons
+* **SlashShootDelay:** Slash: Time between bullets for bullet-style weapons
+* **SlashStockToConsume:** Slash: How much stock to deduct when the skill is activated.
+* **SlashStockToConsume:** Slash: How much stock to deduct when the skill is activated.
+* **SlashStockToConsume:** Slash: How much stock to deduct when the skill is activated.
-* **ThrowPylonStockToConsume:** ThrowPylon: How much stock to deduct when the skill is activated.
+* **SlashStockToConsume:** Slash: How much stock to deduct when the skill is activated.